Chinrank/nucEarl/README.md

 # My dumb version of curl

-Install globally to unlock jurl.
+Install globally to unlock jurl, no dependencies other than node requried.

 Some samples of what we can do.